Michael Saxenian, Head of School

 Community engagement is another important way of building connections and relationships; taking part in clubs, activities, and events is grounding and helps to build a sense of purpose and belonging.
 Our teachers are invested, involved, and lead by example.
 All of this is self-reinforcing, because when students see others–peers and adults alike–modeling vulnerability, participation, compassion, healthy risk-taking, and more, they are inclined to do the same.
 This is further strengthened by our mindfulness program, which fortifies a student’s sense of well-being and fosters the growth mindset that is fundamental to learning.

 Relationships like the ones you’ll find at McLean are about more than just creating quality environments for today; they’re also good predictors of positive future outcomes.
 This includes college persistence–not just getting into a school, but also the ability to stay there, flourish, and graduate.
-At McLean, nearly 100 percent of students with a B average and above finish a four-year college program, compared to just one-third of such students nationwide; Head of Upper School, Josephine Diamond’s research points to the sense of security from feeling connected as the primary driver here.
+At McLean, nearly 100 percent of students with a B average and above finish a four-year college program, compared to just one-third of such students nationwide; research points to the sense of security from feeling connected as the primary driver here.
 Because they’ve had a lot of modeling, practice, and positive reinforcement, McLean students heading off to college have the skills and confidence they will need to foster positive relationships with peers and professors, advocate for themselves as needed, and thrive.

 Strong Relationships Support Positive Outcomes